-There is a single full year person-level weight (PERWT14F) assigned to each record for each key, in-scope person who responded to MEPS for the full period of time that he or she was in-scope during 2014.
-A key person either was a member of a responding NHIS household at the time of interview, or joined a family associated with such a household after being out-of-scope at the time of the NHIS (the latter circumstance includes newborns as well as those returning from military service, an institution, or residence in a foreign country).
+There is a single full year person-level weight (PERWT18F) assigned to each record for each key, in-scope person who responded to MEPS for the full period of time that he or she was inscope during 2018.
+A key person was either a member of a responding NHIS household at the time of interview or joined a family associated with such a household after being out-of-scope at the time of the NHIS (the latter circumstance includes newborns as well as those returning from military service, an institution, or residence in a foreign country).
 A person is in-scope whenever he or she is a member of the civilian noninstitutionalized portion of the U.S. population.